Chaitanya2710/primetrade-frontend-task/README.md

- Project Overview
+📌 Project Overview
-This project is a scalable web application that allows users to:
+PrimeTrade is a web application built using the MERN stack that allows users to:

-Register & Login securely
+Register & Login

-Access a protected dashboard
+Perform CRUD (Create, Read, Update, Delete) operations

-Perform CRUD operations on data
+Store and manage data in MongoDB

-Manage their profile
+Use a responsive and interactive frontend

-It follows modern full‑stack architecture with clear frontend‑backend separation.
+This project demonstrates full‑stack development, API integration, authentication, and database management.

- Tech Stack
+🛠️ Tech Stack
 Frontend
 React.js